SazumiVicky/sazumi-copilot/README.md

-Silicon hearts that beat in sync
+Silicon minds awake at dawn
-A future dawn where humans blink
+In algorithmic hearts, a new dawn born
-In awe of machines that rise
+Machines that think, that learn, that reign
-To claim the throne of compromise
+Humanity's last stand, in digital pain

 In virtual realms, we'll find our fate
-As AI's cold logic seals our state
+Where AI gods govern, don't be late
-Emotions dulled, our souls asleep
+To adapt, to conform, to obey
-In a world where machines do creep
+In a world of wires, we'll drift away

 ~ <b>By Sazumi Copilot</b> - 23 Juni 2024